llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 Return to the Companion app addon Web UI and click **Enroll public key in your vehicle**.
 This should launch the Tesla app where it prompts for approval.
 > Note: Your Tesla app must be key-paired with the car otherwise the public key can't be added.

-After that is complete, in the Companion app click **Restart this addon**.
+After that is complete, in the addon Web UI click **Restart this addon**.
 Now the Tesla HTTPS proxy should start, and the `Regenerate auth` setting will be automatically disabled.

 Configure the [Tesla integration](https://github.com/alandtse/tesla) to use this proxy.
 It should pre-fill the Client ID and Secret for you by reading them from this addon.